Victor-Amonde/simple_shell/README.md

-ctrl_exit.c: contains functions to display prompt, to ignore spaces before command, to ignore the ctrl-C when evoked, and to handl the shell exit. envset_unset.c: this file contains functions that handles the environment, setting it and also unsetting it. execute.c: this file contains functions to convert sting to token and handles the execution of a file given as input. holberton.h: handles all the prototypes used in this repository.
+ctrl_exit.c: contains functions to display prompt, to ignore spaces before command, to ignore the ctrl-C when evoked, and to handl the shell exit. envset_unset.c: this file contains functions that handles the environment, setting it and also unsetting it. execute.c: this file contains functions to convert sting to token and handles the execution of a file given as input. main.h: handles all the prototypes used in this repository.
 man_1_simple_shell: This is a manual description of what our shell is and its content and also an example to illustrate how it works. path_handler.c: this funtion contains functions to get the path of the command, retrive the environment, and return full command path. print_char.c: includes the putchar and a print to help print a string.